Miacis (Greek for "mother animal"); pronounced me-AH-sis

 Woodlands of Europe

 Size and Weight:

-About 8 inches long and 1-2 pounds
+About 8 inches long and less than a pound

 Insects, small animals and eggs

 Although a handful of Mesozoic mammals coexisted with dinosaurs (the best-known being Repenomamus, which actually ate dinosaurs), Miacis was one of the first carnivorous furballs to appear on the scene after the Mesozoic Era, popping up in Europe a mere 10 million years or so after the dinosaurs went extinct, in the late Paleocene epoch.
 Judging from its small, sleek, weasel-like build, the tiny Miacis probably spent most of its time high up in trees, where it feasted on bugs, small animals, and bird eggs.